Please see our procedure for Clearing a Blocked Heat Riser.

 Cleaning it out if it's blocked is 'any way you can'.
 You have to poke a stiff wire through the heat risers at a minimum.
 Please see our a Clearing a Blocked Heat Riser Procedure for more details.
 Without removing the intake manifold you won't be able to do the "final" ream described there -- upending and soaking it overnight with carburetor cleaner -- but just a ream-out as described (if needed) will get good results.

 As a last resort you could try heating the heat riser by blowing an oxy-acetylene flame through it until it starts to glow, then switching off the acetylene and blasting through the riser with pure oxygen!
 You'll get a volcano of carbon sparks out the other end (take suitable precautions).
 John Henry (and others) say this works.
-However - this method will only work if there is already a small hole through the gunk - otherwise you will not get a flow of oxygen right into the crud.
-And some folks say it will melt the inlet manifold before it burns the crud out, so it's probably better to try the piece of cable and battery drill first.
+However - this method will only work if there is already a small hole through the gunk - otherwise you will not get a flow of oxygen right through the crud.
+And some folks say it will melt the inlet manifold before it burns the crud out, so it's probably better to try the piece of cable and battery drill described in the above link first.

 Someone wrote to say that his '73 Super with a 1600cc engine runs just fine around town, fine getting on the highway, fine on the highway, but as soon as I slow down, i.e., get off the interstate, engage the clutch, she stalls out on me.
 I usually pop the clutch and get her running again.
 Most of the time though, she won't even idle after I get off the highway.
 It usually takes a few minutes for her to be back to normal.
 I've tried adjusting the carburetor (Solex 34PICT), and adjusting the timing (009 distributor), to no avail.
 Am I just not adjusting it correctly?